Kiiris/7-Styles-Personality-Test-/README.md

 *Objectives:*

 - [] Many combitions of words/phrases that correspond to a prompt on the panel which can be called randomly by the a reset button
-- [] The words should update based on the letters clicked and the panel guesses should indicate to the player how many guesses they have remaining
+- [] The words should update based on the letters clicked and the panel should indicate to the player how many guesses they have remaining
 - [] If a player has won the game there should be a message indicating they won.
 Likewise if they lost they should no longer be able to continue playing

 *Posible Ideas:*